vectorgrp/xcp-lite/README.md

 - Improve the meta data annotations of the A2L serializer
 - Reduce the number of heap allocations and strings, reduce the overall memory footprint
 - Add sub groups of measurements for event instances
+- Improve the pointer provenance checks in XcpEvent
-- Add support to decribe the application clock domain in rust
+- Add support to describe the application clock domain in rust
 - Provide a no-std version and create a embassy example